codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 ::

-    //With a request body of:
+    // With a request body of:
     {
         "foo": "bar",
         "fizz": {